-Table 7 provides the potential annual revenue that could be generated based on four possible fees assuming different numbers of estimated vehicles visiting per day.
-For example, if DHHL charges a fee of \$10 per vehicle for non-Hawaii residents and assuming there are approximately 20029 vehicles each day that visit South Point, the total annual revenue would be \$730,000.
-It assumes that South Point would be open for vehicular access year-round.
+Table 8 provides the potential annual revenue that could be generated and reinvested into Kaʻū.
+The annual revenue provided in the table is based on four possible fees assuming different numbers of estimated vehicles visiting per day.
+For example, if DHHL charges a fee of \$10 per vehicle for non-Hawaii residents and assuming there are approximately 20026 vehicles each day that visit South Point, the total annual revenue would be \$730,000 (assuming that South Point would be open for vehicular access year-round).
+This revenue would be able to fund the security staff needed to gain site control of the place, which is a top priority for South Point.
+As noted earlier, DHHL beneficiaries, Kaʻū residents and volunteer stewards would not be required to pay a fee.